ChenweWu/chenweiwu.github.io/index.md

 ## About Me

-Hi!
+Hello!
 This is **Chenwei Wu** .
 I previously graduated from University of Rochester with B.S. in Data Science and Financial Economics and from Harvard University with S.M. in Data Science.

 At present, I'm a Biomedical AI researcher at the University of Michigan.
 I am interested in tackling practical challenges that hinders the real-life deployment of medical AI systems, including but not limited to multimodal learning, data & label efficiency, and fairness.
 I have experiences with various medical modalities, such as text, EHR, ECG, EEG, fMRI, X-Ray, Retinal Scans, CT, OCT, and dermoscope images.